7 Expert Tips To Make Solar Lights Brighter

 To apply it to your battery, here is what you need to do:

-1. Keep your solar light in a dark room until the battery is completely discharged.
+1. Keep your solar lights brighter in a dark room until the battery is completely discharged.

-3. Keep the solar light for 2-3 days in direct sunlight without using it.
+3. Keep the solar panel for 2-3 days from the solar lights in direct sunlight without using it.

 4. Now, boom you have recalibrated batteries, easy steps huh!